priyamsekra10/A-Trading-Strategy-using-US-Stock-Data/README.md

 # A Trading Strategy using US Stock Data
-Code for designing a Algorithmic Trading Strategy using API
+Designing an algorithmic Trading Strategy to fetch US stock data using API and analyzing it.